Zendro-dev/Zendro-dev.github.io/api_graphql.md

 ```
 ### Mutations

-* `addRecord(record): Record` - Check user authorization and creates a new record with data specified in the record argument.
+* `addRecord(record): Record` - Checks user authorization and creates a new record with data specified in the record argument.
 Example:
 ```
   mutation{
     addRecord(name: "testRecord", description: "testing record" ){